2023 Nashville school shooting: Reactions

 The Covenant School issued a statement asking for privacy during the law-enforcement investigation.
 Several vigils were held for the casualties.
 A memorial at the school gathered items such as flowers, balloons, and stuffed animals.
 A memorial concert was held at the Fisher Center at Belmont University, with artists including Carrie Underwood, Tyler Hubbard, Colony House, and Thomas Rhett performing.
 All proceeds benefitted the school's staff, students and families.
 The city of Nashville set up a fund to support those affected.
 The Community Foundation of Middle Tennessee also established one for The Covenant School, and GoFundMe created a list with verified similar fundraisers.

 Several notable Nashville musicians including Mickey Guyton, Margo Price, and Sheryl Crow offered their condolences and anger about continual school shootings.
 Actress Melissa Joan Hart, who was nearby when the shooting occurred and helped escort some of the fleeing children to safety, recounted the experience on Instagram a day later.
 Representative Andy Ogles, whose district includes Nashville, tweeted, "We are sending our thoughts and prayers to the families of those lost.
 As a father of three, I am utterly heartbroken by this senseless act of violence."
 Ogles's response was subsequently criticized on social media after a photo of him and his family posing with AR-15s in front of a Christmas tree resurfaced.

-Arizona gubernatorial press secretary Josselyn Berry tweeted, hours after the shooting, a meme of an actress from Gloria pointing two pistols alongside the text: "Us when we see transphobes."
+Arizona gubernatorial press secretary Josselyn Berry tweeted, hours after the shooting, a photo from the film Gloria of the film's protagonist pointing two pistols alongside the text: "Us when we see transphobes."
 The post was widely condemned, and she resigned two days later.
 Her former administration said the tweet did not reflect its values.

 As a part of a long-running Internet meme, posts misidentifying the shooter using an altered photo of comedian Sam Hyde circulated on social media.
 A fake manifesto posted anonymously on 4chan was reposted on Twitter.
+Media praised the Metropolitan Nashville Police Department's response to the tragedy, as responding officers succeeded in ending the shooting just 14 minutes after it was first reported.
+Actions taken by MNPD officers were reported on in contrast to the significant criticism some Texas police received after the 2022 Uvalde Shooting.
+On January 3, 2025, President Joe Biden recognized five Nashville police officers (Note: Mike Collazo, Jeff Mathes, Rex Engelbert, Zach Plese, and Ryan Cagle) for their actions by awarding each the Medal of Valor, the highest presidential award for public safety personnel in the United States.